-Dental implants are the clear frontrunner because of the way they revitalize the structure of missing teeth and their natural look.
-At Galleria Dentistry, Naples dentists, Dr. Gery Benza, Dr. Anthony Benza, and Dr. Chelsea Benza provide quality dental implant restorations so that people with missing teeth will enjoy an improved quality of life.
+Dental implants are the clear frontrunner because of their natural appearance and the way they revitalize the structure of missing teeth.
+At Galleria Dentistry, your Naples dentists, Dr. Gery Benza, Dr. Anthony Benza, and Dr. Chelsea Benza provide top-notch dental implant treatment so that people with missing teeth can enjoy an improved quality of life.
 Contact us today to begin the process of rebuilding your smile with dental implants in Naples!

-Dental implants are effective because, unlike traditional bridges or dentures, they actually replicate the entire structure of the tooth, not just the portion that is visible above the gum line.
-Unlike other tooth replacement options, such as dentures or crowns and bridges, implants also replace the root, which is located beneath your gums.
+Dental implants are effective because, unlike traditional bridges or dentures, they actually replicate the entire structure of the tooth beneath the gums, not just the portion that is visible above the gum line.

-In the case of a single missing tooth, we can use what is called an implant-retained crown to bring it back to life.
-It will consist of three distinct parts: the implant itself, a custom-made all-porcelain crown, and an abutment.
-The crown will attach directly to the implant via the abutment, and after this is done, it will feel just like the rest of your natural teeth.
+In the case of a single missing tooth, we can use an implant-retained crown to bring it back to life.
+Your custom-made porcelain dental crown will attach directly to the implant via a metal connector called an abutment.
+After this is done, it will feel just like the rest of your natural teeth.
 The implant will keep it solidly in place, and we’ll design the porcelain so that it perfectly color-matches the rest of your smile.

-These crowns can also be used to form an implant-retained bridge.
-Two implant crowns are placed on either end of the space in a patient’s smile, and these are bonded to prosthetic teeth to close it.
-This helps restore the smile’s appearance, evens out the bite, and it also prevents the remaining teeth from gradually shifting out of place.
+Dental crowns can also be used to form an implant-retained bridge.
+Two crowns are placed on implants on either end of the space in a patient’s smile.
+This helps restore the smile’s appearance, evens out the bite, and prevents the remaining teeth from gradually shifting out of place.

-Implant-retained dentures involve a custom-made prosthetic that snaps directly onto multiple implants placed into the mouth.
+Implant dentures involve a custom-made prosthetic that snaps directly onto multiple implants placed into the mouth.
 This method of retention gives them a number of advantages compared to a traditional removable prosthetic, such as more reliability, a stronger bite, and easier maintenance.

 It is no secret that dental implants cost more than traditional options, like dentures; however, they will eventually pay for themselves.
 They allow you to make a long-term investment that can last for several decades with the right aftercare, like maintaining your oral hygiene.